Rest in Peace – Autodesk Buzzsaw

 By the mid-2000’s Buzzsaw had made a name for itself as the “must-have” tool for Production Homebuilders in the US and Canada as well as some of the larger Architecture and Engineering firms.
 By the time the Great Recession hit in December 2007, most Production Homebuilders in the US and Canada were already using Buzzsaw to reduce paper usage, collaborate on project data, and distribute plans the their subcontractors/trade partners.
 It had become the de-facto industry standard.

 In early 2006, Orange Blade Consultants had secured a coveted 3rd party Independent Contract Agreement with Autodesk.
 This was not an easy task by any stretch.
 It could have very easily NOT happened, and there were times that I thought that it wouldn’t.
 Orange Blade Consultants had existed for a matter of weeks…….how in the world was Autodesk going to name us a certified 3rd party consultant?
 Sandeep Hardas and Jason Pratt, two former Autodesk employees had a huge hand in the birth of Orange Blade Consultants.
 Without their involvement, encouragement, and trust, OBC would have never started.
-We wouldn’t have gotten of the ground and the idea would have died.
-Isn’t that the definition of “vaporware”
+We wouldn’t have gotten off the ground and the idea would have died.
+Isn’t that the definition of “vaporware”?

 From 2006 to 2010 we would be conduct training and deployment sessions with Autodesk’s customers on the Buzzsaw Platform.
 Many of these clients were production homebuilders in the United States.
 The work was steady and demanding.
 Lots of travel, prep work, and administrative paperwork.